-The Murdock Science Lab is fully funded by MESF as part of our mission to provide resources that will enhance the learning environment and educational opportunities of the students at Murdock Elementary School.
+The Murdock Science Lab supplies are funded by MESF as part of our mission to provide resources that will enhance the learning environment and educational opportunities of the students at Murdock Elementary School.

 In addition, Murdock’s Science Lab Garden has been consistently featured at Cobb County’s Master Garden Symposium and has been the only school garden to participate in Cobb County’s Tour of Gardens.

 The final quarter at Murdock Elementary was filled with much exploring, explains and elaborating!

 Kindergarteners and first graders engaged in living and non-living discussions, planted seeds, and compared and contrasted animals!
 First grade student made our Murdock garden a HUGE success!
 We have a large supply of peas if you are in the area this summer!
 On the last day of school Mrs. Granger’s class experimented with different shaped bubble wands to see if they could make different shaped free floating bubbles.

 Second graders spent the last week’s working on cycles; day and night, moon, and life cycles.
 They worked on understanding why the number daylight change as the seasons change.
 While using a “body board” they were actually able to see the moon cycle and how the light of the sun effects the shapes from earth.
 Compared and contrasted plant, amphibian, and insect life cycles.
 On the last day of school Mrs. Tate’s class experimented with different shaped bubble wands to see if they could make different shaped free floating bubbles.

 Third graders spent the final quarter learning about materials from the earth and how they are made and recycled, then how to use these materials.
 Big challenge was to use the engineering process to create a solar oven to cook a hot dog.

 Mrs. Ruggiero’s class participated in a Skype session with Jane Goodall provided by Discovery Education.
 All were excited to learn of her efforts to be better scientists and conservationists!